Whether you are already working on your project management or new to this for your small business, there is a lot to unpack here.

 You need to be thinking on your feet to act on bringing things back to the tracks.

-The decision you need to take in your way requires you to be foundationally strong regarding the project.
+The decision you must take your way requires you to be foundationally strong regarding the project.

 Assign a priority order for the tasks along with guidelines

-The best way to minimize or reduce the conflicts is to assign priority orders and task guidelines.
+The best way to minimize or reduce conflicts is to assign priority orders and task guidelines.

 The project manager also needs to keep track of the tasks on the basis of priority orders.